Samvardhana Motherson

-Samvardhana Motherson International Ltd (formerly known as Motherson Sumi Systems Ltd) is an Indian multinational manufacturer of automotive components, based in Noida.
+Samvardhana Motherson International Ltd (formerly known as Motherson Sumi Systems Ltd) is an Indian multinational manufacturer of automotive components, based in Noida, Uttar Pradesh.
 It makes wiring harnesses, plastic components and rearview mirrors for passenger cars.
 The company was established in 1986 as a joint venture with the Sumitomo Group of Japan.

 History

 1975-1999

 In 1975, Vivek Chaand Sehgal and his mother established the Motherson Group as a silver trading business.
 Two years later, Sehgal set up a power cables factory.
 A collaboration with Tokai Electric Co. (now Sumitomo Wiring Systems) in 1983 led to the incorporation of Motherson Sumi Systems in 1986, primarily as a wiring harness manufacturer for Maruti Udyog.
 The company was listed in 1993 on BSE and subsequently on NSE.

 2000-2019

 Samvardhana Motherson Peguform in Bötzingen, Germany.

 Samvardhana Motherson Reflectec in Mosonmagyaróvár, Hungary.

 PKC Group office in Kempele, Finland.

 Motherson Sumi Systems went on to acquire several companies, the first being in 2002 when it acquired the assets of the bankrupt Irish company Wexford Electronics, a manufacturer of wiring harnesses for material handling and earthmoving equipment.
 In 2006, it purchased the Australian company Empire Rubber.
 In 2009, it acquired the global rearview mirror business of the world's largest rearview mirror maker Visiocorp (now renamed as Samvardhana Motherson Reflectec).
 In 2011, it acquired the German interior and exterior polymer modules maker Peguform (now named Samvardhana Motherson Peguform).

 In 2014, it bought the wiring harness business of Stoneridge Inc for $65.7 million.
 This was followed by the acquisition of Finnish electrical distribution systems manufacturer PKC Group in 2017 for $619 million, French interior components maker Reydel Automotives (now named Samvardhana Motherson Reydel Companies) in 2018 for $201 million, and Bombardier Transportation's UK electrical component and systems business in 2019.